hungha11/hungha11/README.md

 - 👀 I’m interested in algorithmic trading!
 - 🌱 Currently learning finance in RMIT, VietNam
 - 💞 I’m looking to collaborate on everything which is connected to quant world!
-- 📫 How to reach me :
+- 📫 Contact me at:

       - qhung9621@gmail.com